 It was only in 2010 that I started making artwork again.
 Eventually I had a large enough body of work such that in the fall of 2014, I started promoting my work and showing in exhibitions.

 Although I’m not showing with a big gallery yet, I’ve had an easy time getting into exhibitions.
 This is partly because my work is content driven and explores seminal themes.
 If I made abstract work with no referent, I think it would be a lot harder to get into exhibitions.
 It cuts both ways, though.
 Because abstract art has limited content and message, it can’t offend and can be decorative.
 In that sense, abstract art is the true heir of the bourgeois artistic tradition starting in Holland in the 17th Century with still life, landscape, domestic scenes, culminating in impressionism, cubism, and eventually abstract expressionism.
 I see this tradition as an aberration in art history rather than the norm.
-It wants to be ahistorical – which, of course, is impossible.
-Because so much work in this tradition in not about anything, it can easily be sold as the decorative commodity bauble the art market favors.

 How did you evolve your style and favorite mediums?